Mahmudul-Hasan-24/Simulation-exercise-exploring-core-mechanisms-in-social-systems-/Simulation-Exercise README.md

-# 🧠 Simulation Exercise – Core Mechanisms in Social Systems
+# 🧠 "A Simple Model of Global Cascades on Random Networks."¶
 ## 📌 Project Overview
 This project is a **simulation-based exploration of fundamental mechanisms** in social systems, implemented in Python.
 The goal is to understand how **local interactions** between agents lead to **emergent macro-level patterns** such as consensus, polarization, and diffusion of behaviors.